 You, however, need not head for the desert to find pure and natural cleaning products – they’re present in your very homes right now!
 Here are some great replacements that are safe for you and your loved ones.

 Many of us have used bleach for cleaning difficult stains.
 However, this popular cleaning product is also known to irritate the eyes and skin.
-It is harmful to the environment and marine animals and has a strong odour that lingers on for hours and gives away that chemical feeling.
+It is harmful to the environment and marine animals and has a strong odour that lingers on for hours.
 Lemon juice is the perfect, natural cleaning alternative to bleach.
-When mixed with hydrogen peroxide, it can give the most potent cleaning agent a run for its money, while still smelling great.
+When mixed with hydrogen peroxide, it can give the most potent cleaning agent a run for its money, while still smelling great

 Wondering how to get rid of the grease, without reaching for a chemical-laden degreasing product?
 The answer lies in baking soda.
 This ingredient is easily available in most homes and can put you at ease when it comes to removing grease.
 Just wet the greasy spot, sprinkle baking soda on it and rub off with a damp towel.
 Try this to get grease off any surface without using chemicals.